-The Code of Ethics is complemented by a series of Ethical Guidelines, which apply the Code to issues encountered in everyday professional practice.
+The APS Code of Ethics is complemented by a series of more than 26 Ethical Guidelines, which apply the Code to issues encountered in everyday professional practice.
 An Ethical Guidelines Advisory Group oversees the development of the Guidelines and regularly reviews and revises existing Guidelines.
-Read the Ethical Guidelines (members only)
+Go to APS Ethical Guidelines (members only)

-Complaints about the ethical conduct of APS members are usually initially referred to the relevant registration board.
-All psychologists must be registered with the Psychology Board of Australia to practise in Australia.
-Serious infringements may lead to suspension or de-registration.
+Complaints about the ethical conduct of APS members are usually initially referred to the Psychology Board of Australia.

-The Society’s Ethics Committee may also review complaints against APS members.
+The APS Ethics Committee may also review complaints against APS members.
 Should you wish to make a complaint about an APS member, please contact the APS.